openstack-infra/odsreg/README.rst

 Configuration and Usage
 -----------------------

-Copy local_settings.py.sample to local_settings.py and change
+Copy odsreg/local_settings.py.sample to odsreg/local_settings.py and change
 settings there.
+In particular you should set DEBUG=True or ALLOWED_HOSTS.

 Create empty database:
+./manage.py migrate

+Create a superuser:
-./manage.py syncdb
+./manage.py createsuperuser

 Copy event.json.sample to event.json and edit the file to match the event and topics you want to have.
 Then run: